sequence-sh/Sequence/README.md

 ### Help

-To display the available commands and parameters when running edr, use the `--help` or `-h` argument:
+To display the available commands and parameters when running Sequence, use the `--help` or `-h` argument:

 ```powershell